csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **grant references** (_dept name_) **on** _department_ **to** Mariano;

 Initially, it may appear that there is no reason ever to prevent users from creating foreign keys referencing another relation.
-However, recall that foreign- key constraints restrict deletion and update operations on the referenced relation.
+However, recall that foreignkey constraints restrict deletion and update operations on the referenced relation.
 Suppose Mariano creates a foreign key in a relation _r_ referencing the _dept name_ attribute of the _department_ relation and then inserts a tuple into _r_ pertaining to the Geology department.
 It is no longer possible to delete the Geology department from the _department_ relation without also modifying relation _r_ .
 Thus, the definition of a foreign key by Mariano restricts future activity by other users; therefore, there is a need for the **references** privilege.

-Continuing to use the example of the _department_ relation, the references priv- ilege on _department_ is also required to create a **check** constraint on a relation _r_ if the constraint has a subquery referencing _department_.
+Continuing to use the example of the _department_ relation, the references privilege on _department_ is also required to create a **check** constraint on a relation _r_ if the constraint has a subquery referencing _department_.
 This is reasonable for the same reason as the one we gave for foreign-key constraints; a check constraint that references a relation limits potential updates to that relation.

 **4.6.5 Transfer of Privileges**